Seamless Migration from Medium to Self-Hosted Website

 git push

-After pushing, return to GitHub to see the Actions running the CD:
+After the push is complete, return to GitHub and you can see the Actions running the CD again:

 Wait about 5 minutes…